ILLINOIS TRIAL LAWYERS

 Joliet Personal Injury Lawyer

+There are many types of accidents from cutting yourself in the kitchen or a collision with a truck on I-80.
+Any accident is a disruption.
 When someone is injured in an accident that wasn’t their fault, it can completely change the course of their life.
-They may need to take time off of work in order to recover.
+They may need to take time off work in order to recover.
 In extreme cases, the victim might not be able to return to work.
-There are also all of the medical bills to contend with that add to the financial distress.
-If you need assistance in seeking compensation for your losses after an injury accident, a Joliet personal injury lawyer in our law office can help.

-Understanding What Qualifies as a Personal Injuries in Illinois
+What Qualifies as a Personal Injury in Illinois?

-Personal injury cases fall under civil tort law.
-The term “tort” refers to a wrongful act that causes harm.
-Generally, the responsibility falls on a plaintiff to prove negligence occurred.
+Personal injury cases refer to a wrongful act that causes harm.
+Generally, the responsibility falls on a plaintiff to prove that negligence occurred.

-In Illinois, negligence is described as a situation where someone owes another person a duty of care but breaches that responsibility that they owe another individual.
-Illinois law allows victims to hold at-fault or liable parties liable for their injuries in situations where they’re able to show that they violated the duty of care they owed another individual.
+In Illinois, negligence is described as a situation where someone owes another person a duty of care but breaches the responsibility they owe another individual.
+Illinois law allows victims to hold at-fault or liable parties liable for their injuries in situations where they’re able to show that they violated the duty of care they owed to another individual.

 Some of the most common personal injury cases we handle include the following: